 - To help to reduce diagnostic uncertainty in IBD

 - To provide information on levels of disease activity and help reduce repeated colonoscopies for disease monitoring purposes

 - To provide new insights into mechanisms of disease in Crohn’s

 - To shed new light on other conditions, such as IBS, in which MAP is also likely to be involved

 The key components of the MAP test are now complete and it is in the early stages of the clinical trial.
-To complete the full clinical trial of the MAP test an additional £300,000 is required on top of the £170,000 raised for development.
-If you would like to donate then please click here.
+If you would like to donate via Just Giving, then please click here.